datacite/tasks/product_specifications/Frvbc5_e9/readme.md

 - [ ] As a user, I want to know the top five co-authors of a particular researcher so that I can analyze the network of the researcher's collaborations.
 - [ ] As a user, I want to be able to navigate to the profile of the top five co-authors of a particular researcher so that I can explore their profiles.
 - [ ] As a user, I expect the UI of the top co-author unnumbered list to include a maximum of 5 co-authors' names.
+- [ ] As a user, I want a list of top co-authors to have the ability to filter/facet the works of the profile, so that I can facet by the co-author and author resources.

 ### IMPORTANT
 - [ ] As a user, I want a list of top co-authors to be listed by a number of resources they have co-authored so that I can differentiate the most popular collaborator at the top of the list.